Cosmic-Chatter/Constellation/control_server/README.md

 New `content` can be uploaded using the bottom part of the Content pane.
 Click the "Choose file" button and select a file you wish to upload.

-**Note that uploaded files cannot contain an equals sign (=).** If you upload a file with the same filename as a piece of existing `content`, the old file will be overwritten.
+**Note that uploaded filenames cannot contain an equals sign (=).** If you upload a file with the same filename as a piece of existing `content`, the old file will be overwritten.

 #### Maintenance pane